MeltanoLabs/tap-github/README.md

 ### Source Authentication and Authorization

-A small number of data may be pulled without an auth token.
-However, using an Github auth token gives more reasonable and realistic rate limits.
+A small number of records may be pulled without an auth token.
+However, a Github auth token should generally be considered "required" since it gives more realistic rate limits.
+(See GitHub API docs for more info.)

 ## Usage